Frankkkkk/python-pylontech/README.md

 The RS485 port is exposed on the pins 7 & 8 on the RJ45 connector names `RS485`.

 ## Client side

+### USB to RS485
-Any RS485 to USB (TCP/IP not yet supported) converter should would.
+Any RS485 to USB converter should would.
 You just have to wire the two pins above to the `A` and `B` ports (swap them around if it doesn't work). of your converter.

 I personally use cheap chinese "RS485 to USB" converters worth a couple of bucks each.

+### TCP/IP
+If you are using a Ethernet to RS485 bridge, connect as for USB and run the following command (Linux only) for creating a virtual serial port.
+Then run the python script with adapted serial parameter in the constructor.

+`socat pty,link=$HOME/bat2,waitslave tcp:<IP_ADDRESS>:<PORT>`

+This is tested with an USR-N540

 # Known bugs
 ## Mixing between US2000 and US3000
 If you are using US2000 and US3000 batteries, then the main battery must be a US2000.
 Please see bug https://github.com/Frankkkkk/python-pylontech/issues/2#issuecomment-915966564 for more information

+# FAQ

+## Using Pylontech LV Hub with multible battery banks

+If the LV hub is used the address of the RS485 devices is depending on the battery bank.
+To read values the specific device address is needed.
+To scan for devices on a bank you can use the `scan_for_batteries` function.
+The max range is 0 to 255.